DalondaIkhimokpa/istqb-ctfl-notes-2025/README.md

 # ISTQB CTFL 4.0 Course Notes

-My notes from going through a instructor led istqb foundation level course in 2024.
+My notes from going through a instructor led istqb ctfl course in 2024.

 View rendered site at